atomic-router/atomic-router/README.md

 ### Read the docs: [atomic-router.github.io](https://atomic-router.github.io)

-> ❗️ **Attention**: At the moment atomic-router team collecting issues and feature requests to redesign and release update.
-Use current version of atomic-router on your own risk.
+> ❗️ **Attention**: At the moment atomic-router team collecting issues and feature requests to improve current design.
+Upgrade atomic-router version with caution.
 We are going to write migration guide when/if the release will contain breaking changes.
 Thank you for reporting issues 🧡

 ### Get view-library bindings